 Prevent Tick Bites

-To prevent tick bites while outside a home or walking in a wooded area, it is a good idea to apply a repellent on the skin along with covering up as much of the body as possible.
-Some homeowners are choosing to keep guinea fowl on their lawns because the birds will consume ticks.
-However, for the best flea and tick control, there are also professional exterminators available.
+To prevent tick bites while outside a home or walking in a wooded area, it is a good idea to apply a repellent on the skin and cover as much of the body as possible.
+Some homeowners are choosing to keep guinea fowl on their lawns because these birds will consume ticks, providing a natural form of pest control.
+However, for those managing livestock, particularly cattle, it’s essential to be aware of the risks posed by cattle ticks.
+These ticks might transmit diseases like anaplasmosis and babesiosis, which could lead to significant health issues in both cattle and humans.
+Therefore, it is advisable to invest in effective cattle tick repellents to reduce these ticks and protect both the livestock and the people living nearby.